abbasyadollahi/comp-551/project2/README.md

 # Project 2

-Classifying IMBD reviews as positive or negative.
+Classifying reviews from an IMBD [dataset](https://www.kaggle.com/c/comp-551-imbd-sentiment-classification/data) as positive or negative.

 See `requirements.txt` for required packages.